Unidata/netcdf-fortran/docs/netcdf-f77.md

 ID from the variable name and vice-versa.

-Attributes (see [Attributes](#Attributes)) may be associated with a variable to specify such properties as units.
+Attributes (see [Attributes](#Attributes)) may be associated with a variable to specifych properties as units.

-Operations supported on variables are:
+Operationspported on variables are:

 -   Create a variable, given its name, data type, and shape.
 -   Get a variable ID from its name.